ruby/www.ruby-lang.org/en/news/_posts/2017-03-30-ruby-2-3-4-released.md

 for details.

 And this release contains a bug fix of Symbol#hash to be non-deterministic.
-This is a regression on 2.3 seriese before 2.3.4.
+This is a regression on the 2.3 series before 2.3.4.
 See [Bug #13376](https://bugs.ruby-lang.org/issues/13376) for more details.